rebelsky/csc207c/_readings/anonymous-inner-classes.md

 } // interface SampleGreetable5
 ```

-You'll have a chance to explore this particular issue in lab.
+You may have a chance to explore this particular issue in lab.

 What does "`this`" mean?
 ------------------------------------------------